There are now 2 possible online modes for units:

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) a two-hour end-of-semester examination; (2) continuous assessment (quizzes); and (3) continuous assessment (group project).
+Indicative assessments in this unit are as follows: (1) a two-hour end-of-semester examination; (2) continuous assessment (quizzes); and (3) continuous assessment (group project).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Dr Caitlin Wyrwoll and Dr Jeremy Smith
+- Dr Katherine Sanders and Dr Jeremy Smith

 - Unit rules

 - Successful completion of any one Unit(s)ANHB1101 Human Biology I: Becoming Human